raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/using-usb-webcams.md

 comments: true
 ---

-# Using USB webcams with the Raspberry Pi
+# Working with USB webcams on your Raspberry Pi
 {: .no_toc }

 In most cases it is best to use a Raspberry Pi camera module.
 However, to help you with those cases you still want to use a USB webcam, follow the below guide.